 Civil Rights and Discrimination Glossary

 As with many other legal topics, the realm of civil rights may seem to have its own language at times.
+The law concerning civil rights and discrimination is very extensive and complicated.
+It is helpful to gain insight into this intricate area of law by understanding basic concepts and definitions.
 Following are some common terms and phrases that often arise in civil rights cases.

 ADA: Short for the Americans with Disabilities Act, the ADA protects persons with disabilities from discrimination in many aspects of life, including employment, education, and access to public accommodations.